xnought/console.me/README.md

 # console.me

-They ask about the product, but not how you are doing.
+They ask about how the project is going, but not how you are doing.

 > `console` defined by [dictionary.com](https://www.dictionary.com/browse/console): to alleviate or lessen the grief, sorrow, or disappointment of; give solace or comfort
 >